 |2011||Jan-Jun: 51 ||19||14||22|

 |Source: Publication 505, Tax Withholding and Estimated Tax|

 - Medical driving trips include those to a doctor, pharmacy, hospital, and other medical facilities.
-However, this deduction is an itemized deduction and can only be deducted if the total of medical costs, including driving, exceeds 10% of the taxpayer's adjusted gross income (AGI), or 7.5% of AGI if the taxpayer or spouse is at least 65 by year-end.
-The 10% rate will apply to everyone after 2016.
+However, this deduction is an itemized deduction and can only be deducted if the total of medical costs, including driving, exceeds 7.5% of the taxpayer's adjusted gross income (AGI).

 - Trips to rental properties or other investments can be deducted at the same rate as a business deduction.
-Driving related to rental property is deducted on Schedule E, Supplemental Income and Loss; trips to other investments are deducted on Schedule A, Itemized Deductions as a miscellaneous itemized deduction subject to the 2% AGI floor, but the 2017 TCJA eliminated this deduction.
+Driving related to rental property is deducted on Schedule E, Supplemental Income and Loss; trips to other investments were deductible on Schedule A, Itemized Deductions as a miscellaneous itemized deduction subject to the 2% AGI floor, but the 2017 TCJA eliminated this deduction.